cornell-zhang/datuner/scripts/Readme.md

 #---------------------Run DATuner------------------#

 To use DATuner, please support a configuration file to direct DATuner.
-DATuner project already contains scripts to tune several EDA tools(Built-in tool): vtr and vivado.
+DATuner project already contains scripts to tune several EDA tools(Built-in tool): vtr, vivado, and quartus.
 Users can also tune their own tool(User tool).
 To support user defined tool, the space definition file and python code to use OpenTuner are required.